woodward/vim-flashcards/vim/ex commands.md

-:96,99!sort  ⮂  Pass lines 96 through 99 through the Unix sort filter, and replace those lines with the output of sort !)command    ⮂  Pass the next line through the Unix "command"
+:96,99!sort  ⮂  Pass lines 96 through 99 through the Unix sort filter, and replace those lines with the output of sort !)command    ⮂  Pass the next line through the Unix "command" !<motion>    ⮂  Pass the object through the Unix "command"

 :ab abbr phrase  ⮂  abbr is an abbreviation for the specified phrase
 :ab imrc International Materials Research Center  ⮂  Abbreviate "imrc" to be "International Materials Research Center"